httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Typically, this means that a field definition will specify the top-level type -- List, Dictionary, or Item -- and then define its allowable types and constraints upon them.
 For example, a header defined as a List might have all Integer members, or a mix of types; a header defined as an Item might allow only Strings, and additionally only strings beginning with the letter "Q", or strings in lowercase.
 Likewise, Inner Lists ({{inner-list}}) are only valid when a field definition explicitly allows them.

-When parsing fails, the entire field is ignored (see {{text-parse}}).
-When field-specific constraints are violated, the entire field is also ignored, unless the field definition defines other handling requirements.
-For example, if a header field is defined as an Item and required to be an Integer, but a String is received, it should be ignored unless that field's definition explicitly specifies otherwise.
-Note that field definitions cannot override how parsing failures are handled.

-Both Items and Inner Lists allow parameters as an extensibility mechanism; this means that values can later be extended to accommodate more information, if need be.
-To preserve forward compatibility, field specifications are discouraged from defining the presence of an unrecognized parameter as an error condition.

-Field specifications are required to be either an Item, List, or Dictionary to preserve extensibility.
-Fields that erroneously defined as another type (e.g., Integer) are assumed to be Items (i.e., they allow parameters).

-To further assure that this extensibility is available in the future, and to encourage consumers to use a complete parser implementation, a field definition can specify that "grease" parameters be added by senders.
-A specification could stipulate that all parameters that fit a defined pattern are reserved for this use and then encourage them to be sent on some portion of requests.
-This helps to discourage recipients from writing a parser that does not account for Parameters.

-Specifications that use Dictionaries can also allow for forward compatibility by requiring that the presence of -- as well as value and type associated with -- unknown members be ignored.
-Subsequent specifications can then add additional members, specifying constraints on them as appropriate.

-An extension to a Structured Field can then require that an entire field value be ignored by a recipient that understands the extension if constraints on the value it defines are not met.

-A field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of Integers and Decimals, the format of Strings and Tokens, the types allowed in a Dictionary's values, or the number of Items in a List).
-Likewise, field definitions can only use this specification for the entire field value, not a portion thereof.
+Specifications can refer to a field name as a "structured header name", "structured trailer name", or "structured field name" as appropriate.
+Likewise, they can refer its field value as a "structured header value", "structured trailer value", or "structured field value" as necessary.

 This specification defines minimums for the length or number of various structures supported by implementations.
 It does not specify maximum sizes in most cases, but authors should be aware that HTTP implementations do impose various limits on the size of individual fields, the total number of fields, and/or the size of the entire header or trailer section.

-Specifications can refer to a field name as a "structured header name", "structured trailer name", or "structured field name" as appropriate.
-Likewise, they can refer its field value as a "structured header value", "structured trailer value", or "structured field value" as necessary.
+## Example

-For example, a fictitious Foo-Example header field might be specified as:
+A fictitious Foo-Example header field might be specified as:

 <blockquote>
 <t>42.
 Foo-Example Header Field</t>